christopherFlynn/google_homepage/README.md

     Understand how to use classes and ids to target CSS at specific elements on the page Build a very basic form (even if it doesn’t “go” anywhere)

 Are the main targets before starting the project.

-Here is what I learned:
+Turns out that not much soaked in from freecodecamp.
+While this is frustrating, I won't let this discourage me from continuing with the project.
+My plan is to do what I can, go through freecodecamp again, then fix what I haven't learned.
+I will also go through the optional projects until I understand what I'm doing fully.